hashicorp/terraform/website/docs/backends/types/remote.html.md

 [app.terraform.io](https://app.terraform.io) or have a private instance of Terraform Enterprise (version v201809-1 or newer).

--> **Preview Release**: As of Terraform 0.11.8, the remote backend is a preview release and we do not recommend using it with production workloads.
-Please continue to use the existing [Terraform Enterprise](terraform-enterprise.html) backend for production workspaces.

 ## Command Support

 Currently the remote backend supports the following Terraform commands: